 While U-M takes action on its carbon neutrality commitments, the university continues to work toward its 2025 sustainability goals for the Ann Arbor campus, established in 2011.
-U-M is on track to meet its greenhouse gas reduction goal (to reduce emissions by 25 percent by 2025) by the end of fiscal year 2022—three years ahead of schedule.
+U-M met its greenhouse gas reduction goal (to reduce emissions by 25 percent by 2025) at the end of fiscal year 2022—three years ahead of schedule.
 This progress stems from increasing the capacity to generate energy on campus at the Central Power Plant, purchasing additional renewable energy from local utilities, and continuing to invest in energy efficiency; as recommended by the President’s Greenhouse Gas Reduction Committee in 2015.

 In addition, the Ann Arbor campus is working toward 2025 goals in waste reduction, fuel efficiency, healthy environments and community engagement.

 U-M holds a longstanding commitment to environmentalism and sustainability, including a role in the nation’s first “Environmental Teach-In,” which drew more than 15,000 participants.
 The event served as a model for the events of the first Earth Day on April 22, 1970.
 In the 1980s, U-M helped to pioneer the environmental justice discipline.
 In the 1990s, U-M launched targeted efforts to reduce energy use in buildings, and in the early 2000s, the university began quantifying and reporting its greenhouse gas emissions.